Linic-star/Project-0/README.md

 San Restaurant

-This is a site of a restaurant which serves both European and West African meals.
+This is a site of a restaurant.

-Contains of this site incude an
+Contents of this site incude an

-1. About us page -----> This contains information about who we are as well as the staff.
+1. About us page -----> This contains information about who we are and what we offer.
 2. Gallery------------> Images of the restaurant and food that we serve.
 3. Contact us---------> Our contact details, Address and bookings form.
 4. Home page----------> Overview and navigation of the site.